 Why do some department managers surrender (abscond?) this responsibility?
 I think because it’s seen as extra work and it is easier to ‘delegate’ (dump?) it on HR because, “Training falls under HR.”

-Meanwhile, the output of the clueless learners, caught in between the back-and-forth, continues to deteriorate and therefore that of the department, and, therefore, its leader’s, the manager.
+Meanwhile, the effectiveness of the clueless learners, caught in between the back-and-forth, continues to deteriorate and therefore that of the department, and, therefore, its leader’s, the manager.
+(What is that they say about karma?)
 Even for self-preservation reasons would it not be wise to just own the training fully?
-And like this one manager, plan on how to monitor and evaluate the output?
+And like this one manager, plan on how to monitor and evaluate its effectiveness?
 How?
 He assigned a rotational role to his members of staff and included feedback as an agenda in his weekly meetings.
 He made it a collective responsibility.

 What is the role of Human Resources (HR) in training?
-It is only to facilitate its execution.
+I think it is only to facilitate its execution.

 What do you think?